FBI Ten Most Wanted Fugitives, 2010s: FBI 10 Most Wanted Fugitives to begin the 2010s

 The FBI in the past has identified individuals by the sequence number in which each individual has appeared on the list.
 Some individuals have even appeared twice, and often a sequence number was permanently assigned to an individual suspect who was soon caught, captured, or simply removed, before his or her appearance could be published on the publicly released list.
 In those cases, the public would see only gaps in the number sequence reported by the FBI.
 For convenient reference, the wanted suspect's sequence number and date of entry on the FBI list appear below, whenever possible.

 The following fugitives made up the top Ten list to begin the 2010s:

 FBI Most Wanted Fugitives added during the 2010s

 It took a year into the new decade before any of the fugitives were captured.
 The replacements were not named until 2012.
 The list includes (in FBI list appearance sequence order):

+2010

+No one was added to the list in 2010.

+2011

+No one was added to the list in 2011.